 At BARÇA Academy Singapore, boys and girls from age five to 16 will have the chance to train under the same methodology used by FC Barcelona.
 They’ll pick up a special style of play that incorporates quick passing, good movement and a smart maintaining of possession.
 Catering to all skill levels, the academy’s training sessions are held at St Patrick’s School and Montfort Secondary School.
 The programmes are overseen by the FC Barcelona technical director who leads a team of qualified BARÇA coaches.

 This is one of the few football academies in Singapore to have its own league, the Barça Academy Singapore League (BASGL).
 Held every two weeks on Sundays, the competitive matches involve over 400 players and complement the training they receive during the week.
-Players who join the club also have the opportunity to take part in yearly overseas tournaments such as the BARÇA Academy World Cup in Spain, which brings together over 50 clubs from around the world.
+Kids who join this football club also have the opportunity to take part in yearly overseas tournaments such as the BARÇA Academy World Cup in Spain, which brings together over 50 clubs from around the world.

 Cosmo United Football Academy (CUFA)